Choosing The Best Portable Air Compressor For Car Tires

-Since the whole purpose of a portable air compressor for car tires is to get air into your tires, it might be a good idea to understand how much air you should put into them.
+Since the whole purpose of a portable air compressor for car tires is to get air into your tires, it's a good idea to understand how much air to put into them.

-The amount of air inside a tire is expressed in PSI (pounds per square inch) or kPa (Kilopascal - common in Europe), which is the unit of measure used to express how 'full' of air a car tire needs to be.
+The amount of air inside a tire is expressed in PSI (pounds per square inch) or kPa (Kilopascal - common in Europe).
+This is the unit of measure used to express how 'full' of air a car tire needs to be.

-A tire pressure gauge will measure the PSI or kPa reading.
+A tire pressure gauge measures the PSI or kPa reading.

 Check Pressure When Tires Are Cold

-Check the pressure when the tires are cold (before you have driven the vehicle for the day).
+Check the pressure when the tires are cold (before you drive the vehicle for the day).

 The recommended pressure is based upon a cold tire PSI or kPa reading.
-As you drive, road friction heats up the tire, which in turn heats up the air inside it.
-As the air heats up, the car tire pressure increases (slightly).
+As you drive, road friction heats the tire, which in turn heats the air inside it.
+As the air heats, the car tire pressure increases (slightly).

 OK great, tire inflation pressure is measured in PSI or kPa, but that still doesn't answer the question!

-Fortunately your vehicle manufacturer will normally tell you what PSI/kPa to inflate the tires, so it's simply a matter of finding out where this information is.
+Fortunately your vehicle manufacturer normally tells you what PSI/kPa to inflate the tires.
+Therefore, it's simply a matter of finding out where this information is.

-Car, trucks, and SUVs have a tire data placard inside one of the door jambs (start by looking at the driver's door).
+Generally, all car, trucks, and SUVs have a tire data placard inside one of the door jambs.

-Front and rear car or truck tires may have different pressures (but in the example below, they are the same).
-RV's will have a similar data placard somewhere on the outside of the rig.
+Front and rear car or truck tires may have different pressures.
+RV's have a similar data placard somewhere on the outside of the rig.

 Portable Air Compressor Features To Consider

 - Gauge legibility - most (all that you'd want to consider) portable air compressors come with an air pressure gauge.
 But you need to be able to read it or it doesn't do you any good.
-Make sure the gauge has graduations small enough so you can actually read the pressure.
-If you cannot tell if the gauge is reading 30 PSI or 35 PSI because there are no markings, then it's pretty useless.
+Make sure the gauge has graduations small enough so you can truly read the exact pressure.
+If you cannot tell if the gauge is reading 30 PSI or 35 PSI because there are no markings, it's useless.

-- Gauge accuracy - the built in pressure gauge doesn't do you much good if it doesn't accurately indicate the pressure.
+- Gauge accuracy - the built-in pressure gauge doesn't do much good if it doesn't accurately indicate the pressure.
 You want a gauge that reads within a very small percentage of the actual pressure or spot on.
 An LCD display makes reading the pressure very easy.

 - LED lights - an LED flashlight illuminates the area so you can see in the dark.
 This feature is debatable.
-If you don't have a built-in LED light, you can always you your phone's light.
+If you don't have a built-in LED light, use your phone's light.

 - Duty cycle (run time) - how long you can run a car air compressor before it has to be rested in order to cool off.

-- Output (CFM) - how much air the compressor pump is capable of outputting in a minute, which indicates how quickly it will inflate a car tire.
+- Output (CFM) - how much air the compressor pump is capable of outputting in a minute, which indicates how quickly it inflates a car tire.

-- Thermal Protection - air compressors get hot when they run, and under certain circumstances they get too hot to function properly.
+- Thermal Protection - air compressors get hot when they run.
+Under certain circumstances they get too hot to function properly.
 This is why a compressor has a duty cycle.
-The best portable air compressors have thermal protection, which will shut down before getting too hot.
-This prevents damage from overheating.
+The best portable air compressors have thermal protection, which shuts down before getting too hot.
+This prevents overheating damage.

 - Automatic compressor - the ability of an air compressor to turn itself off when you release the trigger of the air inflation gun.

-- Inflation speed - how quickly a portable tire inflator will fill a tire from a totally flat condition or from a partially inflated to fully inflated condition.
+- Inflation speed - how quickly a portable tire inflator fills a tire from a totally flat condition or from a partially inflated to fully inflated condition.
 Inflation speed is a direct result of the air compressor pump output.

 - Storage bag - Gives you a place to centrally store your compressor, air hose, air fittings and other accessories.
 All Viair compressors reviewed include a carry bag.

-- Overall quality (body, feet, gauge, air hose, power cord, etc) - there are a lot of portable tire inflators on the market, including a lot of really poorly built air compressors.
+- Overall quality (body, feet, gauge, air hose, power cord, etc) - there are a lot of portable tire inflators on the market.
+This includes a lot of very poorly built air compressors.
 Unless you like to buy a new portable air compressor on a semi-regularly basis, look for one that is built with quality components.

 Tire Inflator vs. Portable Air Compressor

-We are referring to the different styles of 12-volt devices that can be used to put air into car tires.
+We are referring to the different styles of 12-volt devices that put air into car tires.